ABridoux/lux/README.md

 ## How to use it

 ### Swift
 They are three level of customisation to use **Lux**.
 The first use the default `Injector` classes.
 You can customise the injection in a closure called each time a match is found.
-By implementing the corresponding delegate of the `Injector`, you can either specify the string that will be used by the `Injector` when modifying the match, or modify the match directly .
-The second let you modify directly a match..
-For each format, two injectors exist today.
-One css classes injector to inject css classes into the string, and one to insert terminal colors.
+By implementing the corresponding delegate of the `Injector`, you can either specify the string that will be used by the `Injector` when modifying the match, or modify the match directly.
+The second let you modify directly a match.
+For each format, two injectors exist today: a css classes injector to inject css classes into the string and one to insert terminal colors.

 #### First customisation level
 To use them, instantiate one format injector, specifying the type of the text: